Sim4n6/plasoWiki/Dependencies-Windows.md

 ### Bencode
 Download the latest source package from: https://pypi.python.org/pypi/bencode

-To build the MSI file run the following command from the build root directory:
+To build the MSI file run the following commands from the build root directory:
 ```
 tar xvf bencode-1.0.tar.gz
 cd bencode-1.0\